marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/msp430-function-attributes.rst

 .. index:: reentrant function attribute, MSP430

-.. gcc-attr:: reentrant
+.. msp430-fn-attr:: reentrant

   Reentrant functions disable interrupts upon entry and enable them upon exit.
-Reentrant functions cannot also have the :gcc-attr:`naked` or :gcc-attr:`critical` attributes.
-They can have the :gcc-attr:`interrupt` attribute.
+Reentrant functions cannot also have the :msp430-fn-attr:`naked` or :msp430-fn-attr:`critical` attributes.
+They can have the :msp430-fn-attr:`interrupt` attribute.

 .. index:: wakeup function attribute, MSP430

-.. gcc-attr:: wakeup
+.. msp430-fn-attr:: wakeup

   This attribute only applies to interrupt functions.
 It is silently ignored if applied to a non-interrupt function.
 A wakeup interrupt